 Check out my virtual CV or download the PDF for more information on my approach to research, teaching, service, and outreach

 I am a proud alumnus of West Virginia Wesleyan College '16 and hold a PhD in Biomedical Sciences from University of Tennessee HSC '20.
-I am currently expanding postdoctoral scientist at UVM.
+I completed my postdoctoral studies at the University of Vermont.

 Using complementary in vivo and in vitro approaches, I tease apart cellular and viral factors involved in disease to uncover the secrets of RNA virus pathogenesis across multiple biological scales.